 Hello, everyone.
 FinCon is only a couple of days away.
 This will be my second time attending the conference.
 I’m really excited to link up with my fellow bloggers and see what they’ve been up to.
-There are a 1200 people registered for the conference this year.
+There are over 1200 people registered for the conference this year.
 If you’re going this year, here are ten people that you should meet.

 Philip Taylor: PT is the founder of FinCon.
 He is a CPA and the owner of the site PTMoney.
 His website helps you learn how to fix your finances.

 Sandy Smith: Sandy is the founder of the site Yes I Am Cheap.
 She paid off $50,000 worth of the debt in 2 years.
 She is the queen of selling things on Amazon.